vyasparv/vyasparv/README.md

 **`mail : parvv09@gmail.com `**

 - Electronics and Communication Engineering Undergraduate
-- My areas of interest are Machine Learning, Embedded Systems, and Robotics.
+- My areas of interest are Machine Learning, VLSI, and Robotics.

 ## Skills